- An excellent reissue LP with Double Plus (A++) grades or close to them from start to finish – exceptionally quiet vinyl too

 The soundstage is absolutely HUGE, while the presence and transparency of this copy go way beyond most pressings.
 Great rock and roll energy too of course — without that you have nothing on this album.

 Note how spacious, big, full-bodied and DYNAMIC both sides are.
-That’s why they’re White Hot or close to it.
+That’s why they’re Super Hot.
 I am pleased to report that the whomp factor on these sides was nothing short of MASSIVE.
 With tons of bass these sides have what it takes to make the music ROCK.

 - The biggest, most immediate staging in the largest acoustic space